HenriTEL/gitblog2/README.md

 High priority:

+- Fix workflow
+- Calendar icon + read duration like in https://www.andreinc.net/2023/02/01/demystifying-bitwise-ops
+- Move author details in a sidebar
+- Move nav back on top, reduce it in mobile mode
 - Add image in README like <https://github.com/nextcloud/server>
 - Add doc for customisation
 - Check draft support (set publish_date to first `mv`)